 The best way to get your arms around those questions is to sit down with a fee-only financial planner who will consider your plan in its totality, including your portfolio, your anticipated retirement date, tax issues, and Social Security, among other key variables.
-If you’re seeking a quick look at the viability of your plan rather than, or perhaps in addition to, an in-depth assessment, the 4% guideline is a shortcut.
-Is 4% of your total retirement portfolio--less whatever your tax rate is--an amount that you could live on, when combined with other income sources like Social Security or a pension?
-For a more detailed check on your portfolio's viability, use a retirement calculator like T. Rowe Price's Retirement Income Calculator or Vanguard's Retirement Nest Egg Calculator.
+If you’re seeking a quick look at the viability of your plan rather than, or perhaps in addition to, an in-depth assessment, spending rules like the 4% guideline can be a shortcut.
+Is 3% or 4% of your total retirement portfolio—less whatever your tax rate is—an amount that you could live on, when combined with other income sources like Social Security or a pension?

-Yet the truth is, you can’t always exert complete control over your retirement date, according to research from Morningstar Investment Management’s head of retirement research, David Blanchett.
+Yet the truth is, you can’t always exert complete control over your retirement date, according to research from David Blanchett, formerly of Morningstar and now at PGIM.
 Moreover, if a down market coincides with a recession, that could reverse what had been historically low unemployment rates, making it harder to stick with a plan of working longer.

 So, how do you help maintain control over your retirement date?
 It goes without saying that living a healthy lifestyle will help ensure (but certainly not guarantee) that health considerations won’t force you out of the workforce sooner than you had hoped.
 In addition, you can also take steps to burnish your human capital.
 That means investing in continuing education and attending conferences, staying current on developments in your field, and keeping abreast of the latest developments in technology.
 (Don’t be that person who needs to ask the younger folks for help in navigating devices, software, and apps.)